camelCaseSensitive/Coordinate-Graphing-Picture-Worksheet-Generator/README.md

 # Coordinate-Graphing-Picture-Worksheet-Generator
-Free browser tool for generating worksheets for practicing plotting points that generate a picture.

-Drag and drop an image to trace a simple line drawing over it, edit the points, export worksheet!
+Drag and drop an image to trace a simple line drawing over it, edit the points, export worksheet as PDF!

 ### [Try It Out](https://camelcasesensitive.github.io/Coordinate-Graphing-Picture-Worksheet-Generator/)